palmacas/wiki-documents/docs/Network/LoRa_Wio_Series/Wio_SX1262/Wio_SX1262_with_XIAO_ESP32S3_Kit/Single_Channel_LoRaWAN_Gateway.md

   author: Evelyn Chen
 ---

-# **Configuring XIAO ESP32S3 & SX1262 Kit as Single Chanel LoRaWAN Gateway**
+# **Configuring XIAO ESP32S3 & Wio-SX1262 Kit as Single Chanel LoRaWAN Gateway**

 Single channel gateways(called One-Channel Hub) are low-cost tools that enable users to begin exploring the LoRa realm.
 These gateways can receive LoRa packets on a specific spreading factor and channel and facilitate the exchange of these packets with the network.
 Due to their affordability, many users have embarked on building their own single-channel gateways to experiment with LoRa.

-The XIAO ESP32S3 as host MCU and Wio SX1262 LoRa radio kit can be configured to function as single channel gateway.
+The XIAO ESP32S3 as host MCU and Wio-SX1262 LoRa radio kit can be configured to function as single channel gateway.
 This kit offers a practical solution for those interested in delving into LoRa technology and establishing connections to LNS(lora network server).

 This is the github project: [One Channel Hub](https://github.com/Seeed-Studio/one_channel_hub/tree/xiao-esp32s3-sx1262-bt-config).

 ## Flash Firmware

-The firmware is prepared for installation which is pre-flashed to XIAO ESP32S3 & SX1262 Kit with 3D case.
-If you want to flash XIAO ESP32S3 & SX1262 Kit as Single Channel LoRaWAN Gateway, simply download from [bin library](https://github.com/Seeed-Studio/one_channel_hub/tree/xiao-esp32s3-sx1262-bt-config/bin).
+The firmware is prepared for installation which is pre-flashed to XIAO ESP32S3 & Wio-SX1262 Kit with 3D case.
+If you want to flash XIAO ESP32S3 & Wio-SX1262 Kit as Single Channel LoRaWAN Gateway, simply download from [bin library](https://github.com/Seeed-Studio/one_channel_hub/tree/xiao-esp32s3-sx1262-bt-config/bin).

 :::note
 This firmware build with: